Lab for Scalable Mental Health

 Supported by the National Institutes of Health (Office of the Director) & the American Psychological Foundation

 PROJECT SUMMARY: Efforts to reduce major depression (MD) in youth have advanced greatly, yet 30-65% of youth who receive treatment fail to respond.
 The multifarious nature of MD contributes to this problem.
 An MD diagnosis reflects >1400 possible symptom combinations, highlighting the need for treatments matched to personal clinical need.
 Compounding the problem of potency, existing treatments are not uniformly accessible: up to 70% of youth with MD do not access services.
 This project aims to address the need for accessible, potent youth depression interventions by integrating methods and findings from previously separate areas: single-session intervention (SSI) research and network science.
 In a meta-analysis of 50 randomized trials, SSIs have reduced diverse youth psychiatric problems, including MD.
 Further, a web-based SSI teaching growth mindset (the belief that personal traits are malleable) reduced depression and anxiety in high-symptom youth across 9 months.
 Thus, well-targeted SSIs can yield lasting benefits—but given MD’s heterogeneity, there is a need for tools that can match youth to SSIs optimized for personal symptom structures.
 This project harnesses computational advances from the network approach to psychopathology, which views psychiatric disorders as causal interactions between symptoms, to evaluate such a tool.
 Aim 1 is to establish guidelines for computing personalized symptom networks using experience sampling method (ESM) data from youth with MD across several weeks.
 This will include a comparison of two leading approaches for computing network parameters, such as outward centrality (the degree to which a symptom prospectively predicts other symptoms).
 Aim 2 is to test network parameters as SSI outcome predictors among youth with MD.
 Youth will be randomized to a behavioral activation (BA) SSI (adapted from evidence-based BA SSIs); the mindset SSI noted above; or a control SSI.
 Network parameters will be tested as predictors of SSI response.
 For instance, youth with stronger centrality on a behavioral symptom (e.g. withdrawal from pleasurable activities) may respond more favorably to the BA SSI, and youth with stronger centrality on a cognitive symptom (e.g. hopelessness) to the mindset SSI.
 Results may identify a novel means of matching youth to targeted MD SSIs by personal need.
 The project will also include the first RCT comparing two youth MD SSIs, with the longest follow-up of any SSI trial to date (2 years), gauging their relative promise to reduce youth MD.
+Read about TRACK to TREAT via NIH RePORTER.
+Clinicaltrials.gov Registration, Phase 2.

-As of January 2021, recruitment for Phase/Aim 1 of TRACK to TREAT (N = 80) is complete; follow-up assessments are underway.
-Recruitment for Phase 2/Aim 2 (N = 216) will begin imminently, and follow-ups will span through 2024.
+As of December 2022, recruitment for Phase/Aim 1 of TRACK to TREAT (N = 110) is complete; follow-up assessments are underway.
+Recruitment for Phase 2/Aim 2 (N = 216) began in March 2021 and is ~70% complete.
+Follow-ups will span through 2025.

 Testing the Single-Session Consultation (SSC) Program